sellquiz/sellquiz/README.md

 The **Simple E-Learning Language (=: SELL)** is an **open standard for mathematical e-learning questions** with the following objectives:
 * **Simple syntax:** No unneeded overhead.
 Defining a task/question should be similar to describe the task/question on a blackboard.
-* **Expressive langage:** Programs are short and concise such that the semantics can be grasp quickly.
+* **Expressive language:** Programs are short and concise such that the semantics can be grasped quickly.
 Irrelevant detail is avoided.
 * **Reuse of established standards:** We inherit [AsciiMath](http://asciimath.org) for mathematical expressions and [Markdown]() for text formatting.

 Project website: https://sell.f07-its.fh-koeln.de/